-Today’s topic is a common question that I receive from both Realtors and homebuyers, and in this short video I will break down the details so you will be in the know and to help keep your transaction from falling off the tracks.
+Today’s topic is a common question that I receive from both Realtors and homebuyers.
+In this short video, I will break down USDA eligible property types so you will be in the know and to help keep your transaction from falling off the tracks.

 However, before we get started, remember to take advantage of our Free Second Opinion Service (“SOS”) which is a great way to get access to an expert second opinion and is designed to help both new pre-qualifications and those loans already in progress.

 When you hear about USDA Home loan benefits such 100% financing or the ability to finance closing costs, it can be easy to focus on the financial advantages and then forget about what kind of property is actually eligible for a USDA loan.

 NO Maximum Loan Limits

 First off, remember that the USDA Rural Home Loan Program does NOT have set loan limits like FHA or Conventional loans and because there is no maximum sales price on USDA loans, this opens up a wide range of properties such as new construction and home located in gated communities or subdivisions provided they are in a USDA eligible area.

 Homes with inground swimming pools are also eligible because as of December 1st, 2014, USDA guidelines were updated and this prior restriction is thankfully long gone!

 While it is common to think of a traditional single family residence as a type of house that qualifies for a USDA loan, a condominium may also be eligible pending the project itself can be approved or already has an existing type of approval from another agency such as FHA, VA, Fannie Mae, or Freddie Mac.

 Additionally, as a USDA approved lender, Metroplex Mortgage Services is able to self-certify a condo for approval and because these approvals are based on the merits of each individual association, contact my team to discuss any condo qualifying scenarios.